SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

 * Initially we start by giving the workflow a `name`
 * Next we specify on what events the workflow should be triggered.
-This includes both the action (pull request, push ect) and on what branches is should activate
+This includes both the action (pull request, push etc) and on what branches is should activate
 * Next we list the jobs that we want to do.
 Jobs are by default executed in parallel but can also be dependent on each other
 * In the `runs-on` we can specify which operation system we want the workflow to run on.
 We also